Radhakrishnan3101/Module-3/3E SEB - STRING PARTITION.md

 ![image](https://github.com/user-attachments/assets/85734192-a65d-4619-942a-eb9408fbe56e)

 ### RESULT
-Thus the output was verified
+Thus the code for partition a string is executed successfully.